Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Methodology

+Task type A involves making all blue objects in the original scene into grey and making all cotton objects in the original scene into leather, see \Cref{fig:teaser} (right) for the target scene.
+Task type A also involves editing the carpet into white pattern, but this requirement was given by showing images instead of natural language descriptions.
 Similarly, task type B involves making all blue objects purple, making all leather objects cotton, and making the carpet into purple pattern, see subfigure ``T: Target'' in \Cref{fig:strategy} for the target scene.
-The target pattern of the carpet was also given in the form of images and not natural language.
+The target pattern of the carpet was also given via images and not natural language.
 During the study, the order of task type A and task type B was counterbalanced across all 12 participants.
 After rearranging the order of task type A and task type B, the tasks were delivered as Task 1 and Task 2, with Task 1 preceding Task 2.

-Additional instructions for participants during Task 1 were to explore list of all available colors and materials and to find the most efficient way to modify color and material.
+Additional instructions for participants during Task 1 were to explore the list of all available colors and materials and to find the most efficient way to modify color and material.
 An additional instruction for Task 2 was to modify the scene based on the most efficient way participants found in Task 1.
-This reason for providing these additional instructions is because we are interested in finding whether LLM-assisted systems help participants obtain any performance improvement, and if so, how is the improvement reflected through the change in interaction strategies and patterns.
+This reason for providing these additional instructions is because we are interested in finding whether LLM-assisted systems help participants obtain any performance improvement, and if so, how the improvement is reflected through the change in interaction strategies and patterns.
+The complete verbal instructions for both tasks and both task types are provided in the Online Appendix.